 - From the noun נעמן (na'aman), pleasantness, which comes from the verb נעם (naem), to be pleasant.

 There are two Naamans in the Bible:

 - A son of Benjamin (Genesis 46:21), whose descendants and those of his brother Ard, are later considered sons of Bela, Benjamin's first born.
 This Naaman became the patriarch of the sub-clan of the Naamites (נעמי; Numbers 26:40).

-- A leprous Aramean captain in whose healing Elisha was instrumental (2 Kings 5).
-Jesus refers to this Naaman in His sermon at the synagogue of Nazareth (spelled Νεεμαν, Neeman; Luke 4:27)
+- A leprous Aramean captain in whose healing Elisha was instrumental (2 Kings 5:1).
+Jesus refers to this Naaman in his sermon at the synagogue of Nazareth (spelled Νεεμαν, Neeman; Luke 4:27)

-The name Naaman is derived from he verb נעם (na'em) meaning be pleasant, sweet, delightful, beautiful:
+The name Naaman is derived from the verb נעם (na'em) meaning be pleasant, sweet, delightful, beautiful:

 The derivative נעמן (naaman) means pleasantness, but the added nun usually works as a personification of the root, and the name Naaman may mean Nice Guy, Delightful One.

 For a meaning of the name Naaman, NOBSE Study Bible Name List reads Pleasant.
 Jones' Dictionary of Old Testament Proper Names reads Pleasantness.